wrdrd/docs/_sources/consulting/computer-engineering.txt

 with massive parallelism.

 * A computer has zero or more GPUs.
+* A GPU may have internal :ref:`RAM`;
+  or may use a portion of the system ram (as with many notebooks)
 * A GPU is designed for parallel computation.
 * GPUs were designed, in particular, for realtime :ref:`3d modeling` (vertex pixel shading, physics)
-* A GPU operates on
-* GPUs have driven demand for faster :ref:`system bus standards`.
+* GPUs have driven demand for faster :ref:`system bus standards <system bus>`.
+* GPU-accelerated code is code that has been adapted for or just runs faster on a GPU.
+* Many GPUs support GPU-accelerated :ref:`OpenGL`.

 .. index:: CUDA